 4. If a complaint is about any aspect of clinical care or associated charges it will normally be referred to the dentist, unless the patient does not want this to happen.

 6. We will seek to investigate the complaint within 15 working days of receipt to give an explanation of the circumstances which led to the complaint.
-If the patient does not wish to meet us, then we will attempt to talk to them on the telephone.
 If we are unable to investigate the complaint within 15 working days we will notify the patient, giving reasons for the delay and a likely period within which the investigation will be completed.

 7. When we have completed our investigation, we will provide the patient with a full written report.
 The report will include an explanation of how the complaint has been considered, the conclusions reached in respect of each specific part of the complaint, details of any necessary remedial action and whether the practice is satisfied with any action it has already taken or will be taking as a result of the complaint.